-10.1.2 you do not, within a reasonable time of us asking for it, provide us with information that is necessary for us to provide the products, for example, measurements for bespoke items.;
+10.1.2 you do not, within a reasonable time of us asking for it, provide us with information that is necessary for us to provide the products, for example, measurements; or

-10.1.3 you do not, within a reasonable time, allow us to deliver the products to you or collect them from us; or
+10.1.3 you do not, within a reasonable time, allow us to deliver the products to you or collect them from us.

 10.3 We may withdraw the product.
 We may write to you to let you know that we are going to stop providing the product.
 We will let you know in advance of our stopping the supply of the product and will refund any sums you have paid in advance for products which will not be provided.

 How to tell us about problems.
 If you have any questions or complaints about the product, please contact us.
-You can telephone our customer service team at 0207 460 6493 or write to us at email@example.com or 2 Inkerman Terrace, Allen Street, London W8 6QX.
-Alternatively, please speak to one of our staff in-store.
+You can telephone our customer service team at 0207 460 6454 or write to us at email@example.com or at 2 Inkerman Terrace, Allen Street, London W8 6QX.

 12.1 If you are a consumer we are under a legal duty to supply products that are in conformity with this contract.
 See the box below for a summary of your key legal rights in relation to the products.
 Nothing in these terms will affect your legal rights.